 All customer passwords are stored in a one-way encrypted format. xneelo is not able to retrieve any passwords.
 Due to the broad technology implementation across our hosting software and platform, we employ a number of different password hashing algorithms e.g. bcrypt, sha-512.
 We implement industry standard practices for mitigating various password cracking methods e.g:

-SSL is used for POP, IMAP and SMTP protocols for email, resulting in data encryption between our server and customers’ mail programmes.
+SSL/TLS is used for POP, IMAP and SMTP protocols for email, resulting in data encryption between our server and customers’ mail programmes.

 The use of strong passwords is enforced when creating or editing mailboxes via the mail admin tool.